plemnoooooo/stack-up/README.md

 As the name implies, your goal is to stack the most number of blocks perfectly without any blocks hanging off.
 If the block hangs off, the size of the next block will be reduced.

-To place a block, simply click anywhere on the screen or press the spacebar on your keyboard.
+To stack a block, simply click anywhere on the screen or press the spacebar on your keyboard.

+For every successful stack, you will add 1 point to your score.
+But if you manage to stack perfectly, you will earn an additional 2 points.

 ## Libraries used